All the movies and TV shows delayed by Coronavirus - how COVID 19 is impacting the industry

 Minions 2

-The sequel was set to hit theatres on 3rd July but is now indefinitely delayed.
+The sequel was set to hit theatres on 3rd July but is now scheduled for 2nd July 2021, originally Sing 2’s release date.
 This move marks the first July release to be postponed due to coronavirus.

 A statement from Illumination boss Chris Meledandri read: “In response to the severity of the situation in France, we are temporarily closing our Illumination Mac Guff studio in Paris.
 With this decision we are abiding by the French Government’s guidelines and doing everything possible to slow the spread of the virus as we care for our artists and their families.